hexmo/RTX_boys_ADC7/README.md

 # How to get started?
  1. Clone this repo.
  2. Create virtual environment on your machine
- 3. Insall all requirements using      _pip install -r requirements.txt_
+ 3. Install all requirements using      _pip install -r requirements.txt_